 The Department of Fine Arts and Art History at AUB aims to foster a theoretically engaged and experimentally rigorous environment.
 The department’s curricula are process-driven and trans-disciplinary.
 They open venues for students into thinking and practicing the traditions and histories of art, music and theater locally, regionally and internationally with an aim to position themselves within today’s world.
 The Department’s goal is to prepare students for transforming their social environment through a multiplicity of grounded and experimental technical, conceptual and critical tools.
+The department offers the following degrees: BA in Studio Art, BA in Art History, and MA in Art History and Curating.
+Students can also minor in Music and Theater.

 The Studio Art Program offers students an opportunity to create visual art in two and three dimensions.
 You will be encouraged to think about the ‘why’ of art making and to choose whatever medium best serves the concept you are trying to express.
 Studio Art exposes students to cross- cultural perspectives and a plurality of approaches in art practices and emphasizes interdisciplinarity and flexibility.
 The program offers students freedom for exploration while still developing proficiency within a disciplinary core.
 Whether your goal is to become a practicing artist or to include art making as part of your liberal arts education, AUB’s actively practicing faculty will work with you to create a program that meets your goals.